-3 Friends' Ride On An Empty Plane Will Make You Jealous
+3 Friends' Live-Tweet Of Ride On Totally Empty Plane Will Make You So Jealous

 Many of you are either currently, about to or have just finished flying home for the holidays.
 If so, you've braved some of the worst travel days of the year.